bedops/bedops/docs/content/reference/file-management/conversion/bam2starchcluster.rst

 Source
 ======

-The ``bam2starchcluster`` conversion script is part of the binary and source downloads of BEDOPS.
+The ``bam2starchcluster`` conversion scripts are part of the binary and source downloads of BEDOPS.
 See the :ref:`Installation <installation>` documentation for more details.

 =====
 Usage